What Not to Put Down Your Disposal – According to a Licensed Plumber

 Disposals come with several different options including horsepower and single grind vs double or even triple grind.
 Not all disposals are created equal, so you can’t assume that the 1/3 horsepower special from the hardware store will hold up the same as the 1½ horsepower triple grind version.
 We want to guide you through being proactive with your disposal and to use it safely no matter how many horsepower it may have or how many grind levels it may possess.

 This may seem redundant and simple, but have you ever learned the proper steps for using your disposal?

-- Turn the disposal on.
-You will want to make sure that your disposal is running before you put food waste down.
+- Turn the disposal “on”– you will want to make sure that your disposal is running before you put food waste down

-- Pasta – Whether the pasta is wet or dry you will want to avoid sending it down your disposal.
-Pasta can continue to absorb water in your drain line.
+- Pasta – Whether the pasta is wet or dry, you will want to avoid sending it down your disposal.
+Pasta can create a stoppage as a result of continued absorption of water while in your drain line.

 - Rice – Just like pasta, rice will continue to absorb water while sitting in your drain line.
 Rice is better handled by being thrown away than sent down your drain system.

 - Beans – You’re probably catching on, foods that expand with water shouldn’t be sent down your drain system; they should be sent safely to your trashcan.
 Even worse, if these soft, water absorbing foods aren’t sent down your line with enough water, then they can sit in your line and harden again – creating a concrete like stoppage in your line.
 Do your family a favor and throw pasta, rice and beans away rather than down your sink.

 - Fibrous vegetables, like celery – Fibrous, stringy vegetables are often the culprit of kitchen sink stoppages– this seems especially true on Thanksgiving.
 Usually, too much of the product is being sent down the disposal at once for the disposal to properly break down all of the stringy bits.
 These stringy bits can also catch on the teeth inside of your disposal and create an awful smell in your sink.